flofl-source/WebAppArchPROJECT/3-Assignement/README.md

 ## What my App does :
 My app created from scratch make the user start with the movie "Mean Girls".
 The user has to choose the name of an actor or the director of this movie.

-* If the entered actor or director indeed worked for this movie, the picture of her/him is displayed.
+* If the entered actor or director indeed worked for this movie, the picture of her/him is displayed + his/her name

 * Then, the user has to enter the name of a movie in which this actor or director appears.
 If the movie is right, an image of it is display with the title and release year.